 Time for an Economics Reformation!

-“Time for an economics reformation!” demand students and top economists.
+“Time for an economics reformation!” demand students and top economists, in their 33 Theses.

 To mark 500 years since the Catholic Reformation, students convene top economists to bring down the ‘religion’ of economics.

 Economics is broken.
 From climate change to inequality, mainstream (neoclassical) economics has not provided the solutions to the problems we face and yet it is still dominant in government, the Bank of England, academia and other economic institutions.
 It is time for a new economics.